KrishnaJay/Game-Playing/README.md

 (spend a lot of time on early moves, or on later moves?)
 The overall score of each player is the sum of rewards gained for every turn.
 The game will terminate when there is no fruit left in the box or when a player has run out of time.

+Approach and comments:
+The initial approach was to enumerate all the possible combinations till the end at a given stage and determine the next best move using mini-max algorithm.
+This naive approach is slow and inefficient from the runtime and memory point of view.
+The fix was to use alpha-beta pruning which skips the moves that are guaranteed to not contribute dowards the decision.